 Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

-Oakfield Primary Academy is an IQM Centre of Excellence (2020) who are committed to Inclusion and to the development of cultures, policies and practices that include all learners.
+Oakfield Primary Academy is an IQM Flagship School (2021) who are committed to Inclusion and to the development of cultures, policies and practices that include all learners.
 In line with our Trust values of respect, responsibility and equality, we aim to engender a sense of community and belonging, and to develop an environment where all children are equally valued and can flourish and feel safe.

 It is our policy to meet the needs of children who experience barriers to their learning, which may relate to sensory or physical impairment, learning difficulties or emotional or social development, or may relate to factors in their environment, including the learning environment that they experience in school.